GabrielAlbuquerqueDeOliveira/GabrielAlbuquerqueDeOliveira/README.md

-# Hello, I'm Gabriel Oliveira! 👋
+# Hello, I'm Gabriel Oliveira! 👋🏻

 ### About Me

 🚀 Production Engineer | Data Analyst | Business Intelligence | Supply Chain Consultant | SAP IBP Specialist

-👋🏻 Hello!
-My name is Gabriel Oliveira.

 🎓 I hold a degree in Production Engineering and I have an MBA in Data Analysis from USP/ESALQ, with an expected completion date in 2025.